 - Not all products are pet and kids friendly

 Ensure you check the product’s ingredients before using it especially if you have a family and pets.
-Consider natural products as much as possible, they are Eco-friendly to kids, pets and the whole family.
+Consider natural products as much as possible, they are Eco-friendly to kids, pets, and the whole family.
 However, ensure you get rid of any pet messes on your vinyl flooring

 - Trim your pet nails regularly